Prospective Post-Bac FAQs

 We do not advise repeating individual courses if completed in the last five years at a U.S. institution and the grade is above a “C-“.
 A student will be better served by taking advanced courses to demonstrate competency.

-We have admitted students with a 3.1 undergraduate GPA, but this is not common.
+We have admitted students with a 3.1 or lower undergraduate GPA, but this is not common.
 Exceptions have been made in some limited instances under these circumstances:

 -Overall GPA is low but grades in any biology, math, chemistry, or physics courses are good.